emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 `def post_process_protein_complex(datapoint: Datapoint, input_dicts: List[dict[str, Any]], cli_args_list: List[list[str]], prediction_dirs: List[Path]) -> List[Path]:`

+This function enables modification, combining, or re-rank of predicted structures from multiple configurations.
+It outputs paths for multiple structure candidates for each data point.

 This function receives:
 - `datapoint`: The original datapoint object (defined in `hackathon_api.Datapoint`)
 - `input_dicts`: A list of input dictionaries used (one per configuration)
 - `cli_args_list`: A list of CLI arguments used (one per configuration)
 - `prediction_dirs`: A list of directories containing prediction results (one per configuration)

-The function should return a list of **Path objects** pointing to the PDB files of the predicted structures across all configurations.
+The function should return a list of **Path objects** pointing to the PDB files of the final structure candidates.
 The order is important!
 The first path will be your top 1 prediction, and we will evaluate up to 5 predictions for each data point.
-You can use `post_process_protein_complex`, e.g., to modify, combine or re-rank the predicted structures from multiple configurations.

 #### Allosteric-orthosteric ligand prediction challenge